-Through the Brisbane Front Residency program, supported by Ausdance Queensland, The Judith Wright Centre for Contemporary Art and Brisbane City Council, Elise was given the opportunity conduct a supported four week exploration into dance for non traditional performance spaces, culminating in a work-in development showing and facilitated forum.
+Through the Brisbane Front Residency program, supported by Ausdance Queensland, The Judith Wright Centre for Contemporary Art and Brisbane City Council, Elise was given the opportunity conduct a supported four week exploration into dance for non traditional performance spaces, culminating in a performance installation in the Judith Wright Centre Shopfront performance space.
 Elise wanted her Screen Dance Lab to be an open ‘laboratory’ play-lab environment designed to encourage a responsive dialogue between dance movement and video stimulus material, and the production of a unique dance film/video performance installation.

 Elise’s particular interest in this project was in the bringing together of varied artistic responses from a small group of key artists.
 Specifically interested in collaboration, she saw my role as somewhat of an “organiser“, “director” & “curator” in the project.
 Her role included providing stimulus and leadership (in a curatorial sense) to a small group of artists, by providing starting points, strategies, and guidance in developing a collage-like video & movement piece that reflects the uniqueness of the Brisbane experience.

 Elise really wanted the residency to be an exploration in videography.
 An investigation of dance movement in response to collected photographic and video stimulus from specific sites in the Brisbane area.
 The residency was structured in the following way in order to set out some very clear objectives for the four week period.